 Pamela M. Levin, designer of Nivell Jewelry, creates sterling silver and leather jewelry with high quality semi-precious stones mined from all over the world.
 Her newest leather collection brings bold colors and textures to leather jewelry using many luxurious Italian leathers, kidskin, lamb, fish leather, faux and genuine alligator, and cow.
 Pamela’s refreshing style exudes simple elegance by transforming her materials into smooth, modern, and clean lines.
 The designer firmly believes even the simplest of designs can make a dramatic statement.

-Born and raised in Long Island, New York had a big impact in shaping Pamela's outlook in the world.
+New York City had a big impact in shaping Pamela's outlook in the world because she was raised so close to its influences in Long Island, NY.
 Her father was an apparel manufacturer for 35 years in New York.
-She worked for him a couple of summers, seeing manufacturing up close, and reading the Women's Wear Daily, the famous garment trade publication.
-It fascinated her and lead to a six month internship in a buying office in New York's Garment Center while attending Drexel University.
-After graduating, she was employed with an IBM partner who was an enterprise software developer for the apparel and footwear industry.
-Pamela's role in supporting her clients gave her a comprehensive overview and understanding of a manufacturing operation.
-Visiting a factory to witness raw materials and processes come together to produce a finished product was always an extra thrilling day for her.
+She worked with him for a couple of summers, learning manufacturing up close, and reading Women's Wear Daily, the famous garment trade publication.
+The industry fascinated her and lead to a six month internship in a buying office in New York's Garment Center while attending Drexel University.
+After graduating, she was employed with an IBM business partner who was an enterprise software developer for the apparel and footwear industry.
+Pamela's role in supporting her clients gave her a comprehensive and deeper understanding of manufacturing.
+Visiting a factory to witness fabrics, buttons, and zippers sewn into beautifully finished creations was always an extra thrilling day for her.

-In addition to the manufacturing influence, Pamela was surrounded by visual art talent in her immediate family too.
+In addition to the manufacturing connections, Pamela was surrounded by visual art talent in her immediate family too.
 Her father's avocation was as a painter and sculptor, which included creating a three foot strawberry for the backyard!
 She also viewed the art projects and portfolios of her two older sisters who studied textile and interior design.
 Pamela enjoyed trying the traditional mediums of art but initially decided to follow her penchant for the business world.
-Pamela’s artistic roots inspired her to begin formal training in the technical aspects of jewelry design while continuing her vocation in sales.
+Pamela’s artistic roots inspired her to begin formal training in the technical aspects of jewelry design.
 Establishing her jewelry studio at the Delaware Center for the Contemporary Arts in 2000 for two years commenced Pamela’s serious pursuit of designing and creating contemporary jewelry.

 - NICHE magazine's Editorial Director (Hope Daniels) selected work for feature in "Fashion Flirts...Trendsetting Pieces."
 (Spring 2014)